AdrianaCJB/databricks_3.0_notes/README.md

     | select()        | collect() |
     | join()          | save()    |

 - Lazy Evaluation: Refers to the idea that Spark waits until the last moment to execute a series of operations.
 That is, their results are not computed immediately, but they are recorded or remembered as a lineage.
 Allows to rearrange certain transformations.
-The plan is executed when you call an action.
+  - The plan is executed when you call an action.
+  - The expression build a logical plan represented by a directed acyclic graph (DAG).

+## Spark's Structured APIs

+### RDD

+The RDD is the most basic abstraction in Spark.
+There are three vital characteristics associated with an RDD:
+- Dependencies
+- Partitions (with some locality information)
+- Compute function: Partition => Iterator[T]

 - Partitions:
 - Caching:

+## DataFrames API

 ## The Spark UI